ChristofferCJ/bioinfo/project3/README.md

 ## Methods
 ### sp_exact_3
 My implementation of `sp_exact_3` follows the outlined algorithm in the slides <a href="https://brightspace.au.dk/content/enforced/53951-LR8255/AiB_F2022_Slides/MSA.pdf">Multiple alignments</a>, pretty much to a T. Testing the algorithm with the input given in `testdata_short.txt` and `testdata_long.txt` gives the expected output.
-The output from these tests can be seen `here`
+The output from these tests can be seen <a href="https://github.com/ChristofferCJ/bioinfo/tree/main/project3/testdata_output">here</a>
 ### sp_approx
 My implementation of `sp_approx` follows the outlined algorithm in the slides <a href="https://brightspace.au.dk/content/enforced/53951-LR8255/AiB_F2022_Slides/SP-MSA-Approx.pdf">Approximating an optimal Sum-of-Pairs multiple alignment</a>.
 I use my implementation of `global_pairwise_alignment` from Project 1, to calculate the pairwise alignment and cost of 2 sequences in the `sp_approx` implementation.
-To test the implementation, I have run the same three sequences as in `testdata_long.txt`, and the output can be seen `here`
+To test the implementation, I have run the same three sequences as in `testdata_long.txt`, and the output can be seen <a href="https://github.com/ChristofferCJ/bioinfo/blob/main/project3/output/sp_approx_testdatalong.txt">here</a>
 ## Experiments
 ### Experiment 1
-The results of running `sp_exact_3` on the first three sequences in `brca1-testseqs.fasta` can be seen `here`
+The results of running `sp_exact_3` on the first three sequences in `brca1-testseqs.fasta` can be seen <a href="https://github.com/ChristofferCJ/bioinfo/blob/main/project3/output/sp_approx_testdatalong.txt">here</a>

 ### Experiment 2
-The results of running `sp_approx` on the first five sequences in `brca1-testseqs.fasta` can be seen `here`
+The results of running `sp_approx` on the first five sequences in `brca1-testseqs.fasta` can be seen <a href="https://github.com/ChristofferCJ/bioinfo/blob/main/project3/experiments/sp_approx_experiment2.txt">here</a>

 ### Experiment 3
-The individual results of running `sp_exact_3` and `sp_approx` on the sequences in `testseqs.zip` can be seen `here`. \
+The individual results of running `sp_exact_3` and `sp_approx` on the sequences in `testseqs.zip` can be seen <a href="https://github.com/ChristofferCJ/bioinfo/tree/main/project3/experiments/experiment3">here</a>. \
 The approximation ratios for each of these results can be seen in the table below: \
 |  Sequence length|Approximation ratio|
 |-----------------|-------------------|